MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2107-release-notes.md

 **Non-breaking changes**

-Added new parameter -HighPerformance to support performance setting for task sequence.
+Added new parameter **HighPerformance** to support performance setting for task sequence.

 ### Set-CMTSStepApplyDriverPackage